Brassica oleracea var. Botrytis

 The cabbage white butterfly, Pieris rapae, lays eggs that become voracious larvae.

-Also called cabbage worms, these caterpillars devour leaves and bore into flower heads, ruining entire crops.
+Also called cabbage worms or imported cabbage worms, these caterpillars devour leaves and bore into flower heads, ruining entire crops.

 Bacillus thuringiensis or pyrethrum are the treatments of choice for this pest.